joshuaji03/final_essay/README.md

 **5. Exporting**
   - After users have finished all of their analysis, the finished product can be simply shared using the **export tools**.
 The **create presentation tool** is a shortcut that allows user to save the image to a Microsoft PowerPoint presentation, along with the metadata of the imagery.

-Below I have listed summarizations of ArcGIS Excalibur and its application in 5 different areas
+**Below I have listed summarizations of ArcGIS Excalibur and its application in 5 different areas**

 **Image Management**
-- Interactive search and discovery
+- Search and discover interactively
-- Simplified access to imagery through numerous experiences
+- High accessibility to imagery through trials
-- User defined search settings to refine discovery results
+- Personal settings to define search categories for refined discovery results

 **Exploitation**
-- Tools for on-the-fly processing and dynamic visualization
+- Immediate processing and dynamic visualization of current events
-- Fully integrated, side-by-side visualization of oblique and orthorectified imagery
+- Integrate and portray side-by-side visualization to fully project oblique and orthorectified imagery
 - Image annotation and sketching with automatic, accurate transformation to geographic features

 **Imagery Project**